February 17, 2023

 Formerly a World War I hospital ship, the skeleton of the SS Maheno has a broken hull that looks like cracked ribs and it’s worth seeing, especially with that backdrop of dunes and tangled trees.

-There are trees with outstretched branches forming archways as you make your way down the path toward Lake Wabby, another popular freshwater lake on Fraser Island.
+There are trees with outstretched branches forming archways as you make your way down the path toward Lake Wabby, another popular freshwater lake on K’gari (Fraser Island).

 The lake has a distinct half-moon shape and it is both a window lake (formed when the ground level falls below the water table) and a barrage lake (when a sand blow blocks the waters of a natural spring).
 The lake is slowly being swallowed by a giant sand dune.

 Central Station was originally home to a community of more than 100 people during its days as a forestry camp when timber logging was the thing here in the 1920s.
-Thankfully, chainsaws are a thing of the past on Heritage-listed Fraser Island.
+Thankfully, chainsaws are a thing of the past on World Heritage-listed K’gari (Fraser Island).

 The creek was used for Secret Women’s Business before the land was cleared for forestry operations.
 These days, the picnic area sits amid a botanical garden.

-The original inhabitants of Fraser Island were the Butchulla people, who occupied the land for about 5000 years.
-There are around 500 Indigenous archaeological sites located across Fraser Island, which are rich with Dreamtime stories.
+The original inhabitants of K’gari (Fraser Island) were the Butchulla people, who occupied the land for about 5000 years.
+There are around 500 Indigenous archaeological sites located across K’gari (Fraser Island), which are rich with Dreamtime stories.